-Any malicious damage will result in those responsible being held financially accountable for damage or cleaning.
+Any malicious damage, including graffiti, will result in those responsible being held financially accountable for damage or cleaning.
 Additional disciplinary action may be taken.
+This will affect your current or future tenancy, and can incur a Breach Notice.

 Innovation Space